EASY Basque Burnt Cheesecake

 One of my favorite kinds of cheesecake is Basque burnt cheesecake!
 It’s smooth, creamy, and – unlike most other varieties – it’s SO easy to make.
 This recipe is nearly impossible to mess up.

-People call it a burnt cheesecake, but our son had it right when he described the browning as tasting like crème brûlée!
+This recipe doesn’t have a separate crust; instead, baking it at high heat lets it form its own deep brown exterior.
+People call it burnt, but our son had it right when he described the browning as tasting like crème brûlée!

-Throw out many of the rules you know from making NY-style cheesecakes.
+Throw out many of the rules you know from making New York-style cheesecakes.
 You don’t need a water bath and you don’t need to let the dessert cool super slowly in the oven once it’s set.
 In fact, you don’t even have to use a springform pan (although I did).

 Every one of your ingredients must be at room temperature.
 This applies any time you are working with cream cheese, including cream cheese frosting and cookies.
 Cold cream cheese produces lumps in your batter.

 Use parchment paper to line your entire pan – the bottom and up and over the sides.
 Adding a little butter to the pan and the parchment will help it to stick.
-Make the paper as smooth as you can, but don’t worry if there are some wrinkles.
+Make the paper as smooth as you can, but don’t worry if there are some creases.
 You want those!
-They add to the rustic look of the cake.
+They add to the rustic look of the cheesecake.

 Bang the pan on the counter before putting in the oven to bring any air bubbles to the top.
 This helps to keep the cake silky smooth.